Top 15 LinkedIn Profile Tips for Job Seekers: The Complete Guide to Getting Noticed

 Making Every Word Count

 LinkedIn gives you plenty of space, but that doesn’t mean you should use it all.
-Recruiters spend an average of 6 seconds scanning each experience entry.
+Research from Ladders shows that recruiters spend an average of 7.4 seconds reviewing a resume or LinkedIn profile before deciding to move forward or pass.
 Make those seconds count with:

 Interview Guys Tip: If you’re changing careers, focus on transferable skills and achievements rather than industry-specific jargon.
 Show how your experience solves problems in your target field.